CBEP-SoCB/Beaches_Bacteria_sum/Analysis/beaches_analysis.md

 <img src="beaches_analysis_files/figure-gfm/pwpp_lm-1.png" style="display: block; margin: auto;" />

-So only to pairwise comparisons are meaningful – both contrasting our cleanest beach – Harpswell’s Stover’s Point Beach – with our two with the highest bacteria levels – Willard Beach and Harpswell’s Mackerel Cove Beach.
+So only two pairwise comparisons are meaningful – both contrasting our cleanest beach – Harpswell’s Stover’s Point Beach – with our two with the highest bacteria levels – Willard Beach and Harpswell’s Mackerel Cove Beach.